PDAF/2dmodel_pdaf/README.md

 > Steps 1-5 are executed from the root directory of this repository; Steps i-iii are executed in the directory `online/`.

 >[!TIP]
 > In the remainder of this README you find more details on the content of this repository, options for running experiments, and for understanding and plotting the output files.
-Also refer to the detailed description in this README if you run into any problems with this quick guide
+Also refer to the detailed description in this README if you run into any problems with this quick guide.

 ## The 2dmodel